rmeloamaro/docs/docs/manual/projects/resource-model-sources/gcp-gke.md

 The plugin supports two authentication modes:

 1. **GCP API Authentication**: Default mode when `Use Pod Service Account` is set to `false`.
 Uses GCP credentials for authentication.
 2. **Pod Service Account**: When set to `true`, uses the Kubernetes service account of the pod for authentication.
-Ideal when Rundeck is running within the same cluster.
+Ideal when Runbook Automation is running within the same cluster.

 ### Troubleshooting

 If you encounter issues:

-1. Check the Rundeck logs for any error messages.
+1. Check the Runbook Automation logs for any error messages.
 2. Verify your GCP credentials and permissions:
 - Ensure the service account has the necessary GKE permissions
 - Verify the credentials file is properly stored in Key Storage
 3. Ensure your GKE cluster is running and accessible.
-4. Check network connectivity between Rundeck and your GCP resources.
+4. Check network connectivity between Runbook Automation and your GCP resources.
 5. Verify the correct Project ID and Region/Zone settings.

 ### Additional Resources